BEST BERLIN BLOGS TO HELP YOU EXPERIENCE THE CITY

 Slow Travel Berlin was created in 2010 by Paul Sullivan, a British guidebook author, travel journalist, and photographer.
 He created it as a personal deep dive into his extraordinary city.
 It now functions as a diverse and trustworthy collection of knowledge on a variety of topics, including architecture, gastronomy, literature, history, socio-political concerns, and personal reminiscence.
 They also encourage sustainable culture and tourism, support local businesses and cultural organizations, and keep readers up to date on everything from local politics to events and incidents along the road.

 13) Stil in Berlin

 Stil in Berlin is a personal blog by Mary Scherpe.
-She discovers and then shares her personal favourite places to eat, drink, shop, and have a good time in Berlin.
-She founded Still in Berlin in January 2006 and has continued to feature a broad range of topics, like food, style and art.
+She discovers and then shares her personal favorite places to eat, drink, shop, and have a good time in Berlin.
+She founded Still in Berlin in January 2006 and has continued to feature a broad range of topics, like food, style, and art.
 Always popular are her detailed brunch and shopping guides.

 What do you think about our list of Berlin blogs?
 Are there other ones you recommend?
 Drop us a note in the comments below.

 Follow our top tips about how to save energy and money in Germany, while helping the planet at the same time.